Home >> HTAIn

 HTAIn

-Health Technology Assessment in India (HTAIn)
+Importance of Health Technology Assessment

-Health Technology Assessment in India (HTAIn) is a sub-scheme under the umbrella scheme Human Resource and Capacity Building in the 15th Financial Commission approved for year 2021-22 to 2025-26 under the Department of Health Research (DHR), Ministry of Health & Family Welfare (MoHFW), Government of India to facilitate the process of transparent and evidence-informed decision making in the field of healthcare.
-HTAIn is entrusted with the responsibility to analyses health technologies viz. medicines, devices and health programmes for its cost-effectiveness, clinical-effectiveness and equity issues by means of Health Technology Assessment (HTA), and in turn help in decision making for an efficient use of the limited health budget and provide people access to the quality health care reducing their out of pocket expenditures (OOPs) on health.
+HTAIn is entrusted with the responsibility to analyses health technologies viz. medicines, devices and health programmes for its cost-effectiveness, clinical-effectiveness and equity issues by means of Health Technology Assessment (HTA), and in turn help in decision making for an efficient use of the limited health budget and provide people access to the quality health care reducing their out-of-pocket expenditures (OOPs) on health.

 • To support the process of decision-making in health care at the Central and State policy level by providing reliable information based on scientific evidence.